MrCee/Synology-Homebrew/README.md

 - No hidden network calls beyond Homebrew itself
 - No credentials or sudo passwords are logged
-- Sudoers fragments are created + removed automatically at the end of a run
+- Sudoers fragments are created and removed automatically
 - Full uninstall path is included
 - 100% open-source and auditable